-- 4.13 In accordance with its Asset Management Plan, the Council has an on-going programme of stock condition surveys on its own property portfolio. - 4.14 Consequently, it has set out a planned maintenance programme and has allocated funding alongside a financing strategy to deal with the higher priority maintenance issues, including health, safety and other legislative issues.
+- 4.12 In accordance with its Asset Management Plan, the Council has an on-going programme of stock condition surveys on its own property portfolio. - 4.13 Consequently, it has set out a planned maintenance programme and has allocated funding alongside a financing strategy to deal with the higher priority maintenance issues, including health, safety and other legislative issues.

-Local Facilities
+Local Facilities and Issues

-- 4.15 South Derbyshire has 2 Leisure Centres, 45 playgrounds and parks, 3 cemeteries and a crematorium (jointly managed).
+- 4.14 South Derbyshire owns 2 Leisure Centres, numerous playgrounds and parks, 3 cemeteries and a crematorium (jointly managed).
 In the rural areas, most villages have parish halls and meeting rooms.
-Stock condition surveys highlight a need to bring some of these facilities up to modern day standards. - 4.16 Securing resources to maintain community and leisure facilities to an appropriate standard is an ongoing issue and is exacerbated by a growing population.
-Continuing to develop the main town centre area of Swadlincote is also coming to the fore.

-- 4.17 In addition, provision for future burial space in certain areas of the district is also an issue.
-Flooding and improving drainage around watercourses is another area, especially in the more rural parts of the District. - 4.18 Furthermore, dealing with anti-social behaviour and the fear of crime is a key issue that has been highlighted by local residents.
-The Council plays an active part in the Safer South Derbyshire Partnership.
+Stock condition surveys highlight a need to bring some of these facilities up to modern day standards. - 4.15 Securing resources to maintain community and leisure facilities to an appropriate standard is an ongoing issue and is exacerbated by a growing population. - 4.16 In addition, provision for future burial space in certain areas of the district is also an issue.
+Flooding and improving drainage around watercourses is another area, especially in the more rural parts of the District, where 3,772 buildings are at medium flood risk.